sfstoolbox/theory/wfs/index.rst

-The outlined approximation can be formulated by introducing a window function :math:`w(\x_0)` for the selection of the active secondary sources into :eq:`freq-drivingfunction-wfs` as
+The outlined approximation can be formulated by introducing a window function :math:`w(\x_0)` for the selection of the active secondary sources into :eq:`fd-drivingfunction-wfs` as

 .. math::
-    :label: freq-wfs
+    :label: fd-wfs

     P(\x,\w) \approx \oint_{\partial V} \!\!
 G(\x|\x_0,\w) \,
         \underbrace{-2 w(\x_0) \partial_\n S(\x_0,\w)}_{D(\x_0,\w)}